Freelance Statistics 2025: Number Of Freelancers & Market Size

 With the increase in the use of AI, AI experts like prompt or machine learning engineers and data scientists are increasingly in demand.

-The key skills that tech freelancers consider will gain importance in 2024 are data analysis, data science, and machine learning, with 14.2%, 11.2%, and 10.3% of respondents, respectively.
+The key skills that tech freelancers consider will gain importance are data analysis, data science, and machine learning, with 14.2%, 11.2%, and 10.3% of respondents, respectively.

 Plus, having proficiency in skills like Python, Java, and SQL is essential.

-Working four days a week will be the new reality in 2024.
-While discussing a four-day workweek with the freelancers, almost 1 in five freelancers said they are looking forward to taking off three days a week in 2024.
+Working four days a week will be the new reality.
+While discussing a four-day workweek with the freelancers, almost 1 in five freelancers said they are looking forward to taking off three days a week.

 Some freelancers added that this will help them work efficiently and achieve revenue goals even after investing less time.

 Additionally, 96.5% of the freelancers said they desire more time.
-While 88.9% said they wished to spend more time with their family.
+Meanwhile, 88.9% said they wished to spend more time with their family.

 LinkedIn USA confirms that employers are lowering the emphasis on hard skills and shifting their attention towards soft skills like communication and teamwork.